 The initial design had two flat sides.
 A normal smooth body on one side and, on the other, I created a cracked texture which could be traced.

-I decided to cast the medal in bronze, which is an alloy of metals.
-Symbolically this represented how different people would benefit in different ways from the same medal.
+I decided to cast the Talisman in bronze, which is an alloy of different metals.
+Symbolically this represented how different people would benefit in their own ways from the same design.

 Bronze is very hard wearing, warms up quickly when it is held and will patinate in a unique way over time as it is touched, so each one will become unique to its owner.